golo230/MLmodel/README.md

 # MLmodel

-This is a basic classification model made using scikit-learn and Jupyter.
-There is also a neural network built with Tensorflow present within the code.
+This code consists of two classification models made in Jupyter.
+One is a random forest classifier made with scikit-learn and the other is a neural network made with TensorFlow.
 It was taken from Kaggle.